eclipse-archived/codewind-docs/docs/_documentations/linking-your-projects.md

 ## Linking your projects in Eclipse

 To link your projects in Eclipse, follow these steps where project `frontend-nodejs` is the source project and project `database-nodejs` is the target project.
-Both projects must be running in order to create a link.
+Both projects must be running to create a link.

 1\.
 Right-click on project `frontend-nodejs` in the **Codewind Explorer** view and select **Manage Project Links**.

 2\.
-Click **Add** to add a new project link:
+Click **Add**:

 ![Image of managing Eclipse project links](images/linking-feature/eclipse_manage_project_links.png){:height="550px" width="650px"}